shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab6.md

    Let's assume you want to quickly find out the Units sold by Supplier using SQL.

-   In the Lakehouse, SQL analytics endpoint, notice on the left panel, you can view the Tables.
+   In the Lakehouse, SQL analytics endpoint, notice that on the left panel, you can view the Tables.
 If you expand the tables, you can view the Columns that make up the table.
 Also, there are options to create SQL Views, Functions, and Stored Procedures.
 If you have a SQL background, feel